reyesml/rasp.local/README.md

 ## Set up the Stream

-Follow the setup instructions in [mjpg-steamer](https://github.com/jacksonliam/mjpg-streamer). mjpg-streamer is a lightweight streaming application specifically designed for machines with limited resources.
-It is perfect for my 700Mhz raspberry pi, and typically consumes less than 15% of the available CPU.
+ I used mjpg-streamer as my stream server.  mjpg-streamer is a lightweight streaming application specifically designed for machines with limited resources.
+It is perfect for my 700Mhz raspberry pi, and typically consumes less than 15% of the available CPU when streaming at 15fps.

+ Follow the setup instructions in [mjpg-steamer](https://github.com/jacksonliam/mjpg-streamer).

 After the package has been built, cd into `mjpg-streamer/mjpg-streamer-experimental` and run: